Archive for Pandiculation

 Getting Pushed Past the Tipping Point

-The sum of our life experiences add up to push us past the tipping point so the brain replays its response and you get your negative experience yet again.
+The sum of our life experiences add up one by one to push us past the tipping point so the brain replays its response.

 Can the tipping point be reversed?

-In many cases, you can reprogram both the brain and body so it can create comfort instead of amplifying pain and discomfort.
+In many cases, you can reprogram both the brain and body so it can create comfort instead of amplifying pain, discomfort or stiffness.

-This reprogramming act is called a pandiculation.
-This works with the central nervous system to reset tension levels so you can feel comfortable and in control of your well-being.
+This works with the central nervous system to reset tension levels so you can feel more relaxed, comfortable and in control of your well-being.

-When we go about pandiculation systematically, then we can re-right the ship and help get things back in order and in balance.
+So when we go about this systematically, then we can re-right the ship and help get things back in order and in balance.

 The reverse on-off switch to turn back the tipping point